- Hide menu

 LJ: I have a basic understanding of microbiology and also of what can be practically achieved in glass.
 I create technical drawings for my glass team to follow.
 We often have to make several prototypes before the final artwork gets made.

-As well as liaising between the partners and creating drawings from research, I also take responsibility for employing the glass team, photographing and exhibiting the artworks, promotion, admin, marketing, sales, etc. All works are signed by both the glassblowers and me.
+As well as liaising between the partners and creating drawings from research, I also take responsibility for employing the glass team, photographing and exhibiting the artworks, promotion, admin, etc. All works are signed by both the glassblowers and me.
 Its very much a collaborative process.

 The series is a reflection of my interest in how images of phenomena are represented and presented to the public.
 I’m colour blind and this has given me a natural interest in exploring the edges of perception.

 Often images of viruses are taken in black and white on an electron microscope and then they are coloured artificially using Photoshop.
 Sometimes that will be for scientific purposes but other times it will be just to add emotional content or to make the image more attractive.

 The problem is that you end up with a percentage of the public believing that viruses are these brightly coloured objects.
 These are often portrayed in newspapers as having an air of scientific authenticity and objective truth, whereas actually that isn’t the case.
 Viruses are so small they have no colour.
 They’re smaller than the wavelength of light.